Darkov3/better-editables/README.md

 - fix recreating input for bool, instead of skipping it
 - make popup smart in displaying
 - add different classes for submit and cancel buttons
+- remove dataSource option and use typeSettings for select

 Features:
 - add typeahead type <- priority